gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ## Conclusion

-You have learned to start an instance from a volume and can use SSD storage.
+You have learned to start an instance from a volume and how to use SSD storage.
-In addition to this, you have refreshed your heat knowledge and learned how to include a volume.
+Additionally, you have refreshed your heat knowledge and included a volume.